Key takeaways

 Veterinarians have not specified a maximum dose but rarely prescribe more than the recommended daily dose of 0.5 mg to 1 mg.

 If a dog ingests too much famotidine, symptoms of the overdose might include vomiting, diarrhea, pale gums, and loss of appetite.
+Dogs tolerated even very high doses of famotidine in research studies with minimal side effects.
 A lethal overdose is possible but highly unlikely—the dog would have to swallow hundreds of store-bought famotidine tablets.
 However, do not take chances.
 Call a pet poison helpline or a veterinarian for advice if a dog has ingested too much famotidine.

-Can I give my dog famotidine every day?
+Can you give your dog famotidine every day?

-Famotidine is a daily treatment.
 Pet parents will dose their dog daily for several weeks, but usually not much longer.
-In humans, doctors usually prescribe famotidine only for short-term treatment—a few weeks to a couple of months.
-Just enough to fix the problem.
+In humans, healthcare providers usually prescribe famotidine only for short-term treatment—a few weeks to a couple of months—just enough to fix the problem.
 Veterinarians typically do the same.

 RELATED: Famotidine dosage, forms, and strengths